spring-attic/spring-integration-dsl-groovy/README.md

 The namespaces() method takes a comma delimited list of standard Spring namespace prefixes.
 If a prefix starts with 'int-' it will generate the required XML namespace declarations required for any of the referenced components.
 Otherwise, it will be interpreted as a Core Spring namespace, e.g., 'jms','jmx','aop'.
 The standard namespace for the core Spring Integration components is 'si' and is automatically included.

-The springXml node requires a closure which is delagated to the XML MarkupBuilder.
+The springXml node requires a closure which is passed through to the XML MarkupBuilder.